rohankapoorcom/awair_local/README.md

 Copy the `custom_components/awair_local` directory to your `custom_components` folder.
 Restart Home Assistant, and add the integration from the integrations page.

 # Contributing
 Contributions are welcome!
-Please open a Pull Request with your changes.
+Please read the [Contribution guidelines](CONTRIBUTING.md) before opening a Pull Request.

 ***